 At Lyndon, we think scientists should be part of the solution.
 Many of our students have participated in peaceful demonstrations to promote climate change action.
 For example, on April 29, 2017, twenty-four Atmospheric Sciences students joined over 200,000 others for the People’s Climate March in Washington, DC.
 The goal was to pressure world leaders to act on climate change, as a direct response to a distressing reality — that climate change is often talked about as a future problem, but it is actually a current problem.

 Communication among experts is crucial for the advancement of scientific understanding, but communication with non-scientists is necessary for climate change action.
 Atmospheric Sciences courses provide a platform for young scientists to practice the important skill of informal climate change communication.
 Much of this work is highlighted on TheClimateConsensus.com

 Presentations at national meetings

-Climate Courage Awards
+Climate Courage Awards and Scholarships

 Why students participate in these efforts

 “I joined CCC to learn more about climate change and how to communicate it to the general public.
-I also wanted to get to know others who had similar interests to me." - Allison LaFleur, Class of 2016
+I also wanted to get to know others who had similar interests.”– Allison LaFleur, ’16

-“I feel more confident about my understanding of climate change so I feel more comfortable asserting and explaining myself in conversations.”
+“I feel more confident about my understanding of climate change, so I feel more comfortable asserting and explaining myself in conversations.”